CEDAR FALLS RACEWAY

 S-5.
 Speed limit in the pits is 10 mph, speed limit on the return road is 15 mph.
 Speed limits will be enforced as follows: first offense will be a verbal warning, second offense will be a disqualification from the racing event.

-S-7.
+S-6.
 No children under the age of 14 are allowed in the staging lanes, pre-staging or on the return road - per our insurance company!!
-Children are allowed in tow vehicles or on pit bikes.
+Children must stay in tow vehicles when in the staging lanes.

-S-8.
+S-7.
 Never refuel any vehicle while vehicle is in the staging lanes or running.
 Jack stands must be used while working under a vehicle.
 A competent, licensed driver must be in the vehicle and at the controls of any vehicle running while on jack stands.
-See NHRA rulebook p.
-278-279
+See IHRA rulebook General Regulations 9:5 or Section 20.

 C-1.
-If you go quicker than 9:99 quarter mile/6:49 eighth mile you must make licensing runs & purchase an NHRA license as required by NHRA rules.
-Chassis Certification is mandatory on all entries 9.99 or quicker 1/4 mile or 6.39 1/8 mile and Other ET's apply by class.
-See 2009 NHRA Rules, p.280.
+If you go quicker than 9:99 quarter mile/6:49 eighth mile you must make licensing runs & purchase an IHRA license as required by IHRA rules.
+Chassis Certification is mandatory on all entries 9.00 or quicker 1/4 mile or 6.00 1/8 mile and Other ET's apply by class.
+See 2014 IHRA Rules General Regulation.

 C-2.
-All racers must have a valid drivers license or NHRA competition license by ET.
-See NHRA rulebook for specific requirements.
-If you race at the Divisional or Bracket Finals you must have an NHRA license& membership.
+All racers must have a valid state driver’s license or IHRA competition license by ET.
+See IHRA rulebook for specific requirements.
+If you race at the Divisional or Bracket Finals you must have an IHRA license& membership.

 C-3.
 Keep admission tickets/receipts or race credentials with you during events.
 All overnight campers must purchase full event tickets or race credentials upon arrival.
-A camping permit will be issued (at no charge) and must be displayed in full view for security.
-YOUR TICKET or RECEIPT or CREDENTIAL IS YOUR RAIN CHECK.
+A camping permit will be issued and must be displayed in full view for security.
+The TICKET or RECEIPT or CREDENTIAL is your Rain check.